Heparan sulfate: Structure and differences from heparin

-Heparan sulfate is a member of the glycosaminoglycan family of carbohydrates and is very closely related in structure to heparin.
-Heparin, commonly known as an anticoagulant, is a highly sulfated form of HS which, in contrast to HS, is mainly found in mast cell secretory granules.
+Heparan sulfate is a member of the glycosaminoglycan (GAG) family of carbohydrates and is very closely related in structure to heparin.
 Both consist of a variably sulfated repeating disaccharide unit.
 The main disaccharide units that occur in heparan sulfate and heparin are shown below.

 The most common disaccharide unit within heparan sulfate is composed of a glucuronic acid (GlcA) linked to N-acetylglucosamine (GlcNAc), typically making up around 50% of the total disaccharide units.
 Compare this to heparin, where IdoA(2S)-GlcNS(6S) makes up 85% of heparins from beef lung and about 75% of those from porcine intestinal mucosa.

 Problems arise when defining hybrid GAGs that contain both 'heparin-like' and 'HS-like' structures.
 It has been suggested that a GAG should qualify as heparin only if its content of N-sulfate groups largely exceeds that of N-acetyl groups and the concentration of O-sulfate groups exceeds those of N-sulfate.
+Otherwise, it should be classified as HS.

 Not shown below are the rare disaccharides containing a 3-O-sulfated glucosamine (GlcNS(3S,6S) or a free amine group (GlcNH3+).
 Under physiological conditions the ester and amide sulfate groups are deprotonated and attract positively charged counterions to form a salt.
 It is in this form that HS is thought to exist at the cell surface.